Skip to main content

 • Happens along with any emergency symptoms: severe pain, fast breathing or trouble breathing, vomiting, dizziness, unconsciousness

 • Is to the eye or in the throat?
-If something is stuck in those areas, leave it in place.
-Keep the person calm.
+If something is stuck in those areas, leave it in place and keep the person calm.

 How Do I Know If I Need Stitches?

-From the size of the wound to its location, there are a lot of signs that you need stitches or at least to have a doctor check things out.
+From the size of the wound to its location, there are several signs that you need stitches or at least to have a doctor check things out.

 How big is it?
 You’ll want to see a doctor if the wound: